aviralrstg/discourse_submission/README.md

 3. comments
 4. sessions

-class Db which is used to connect with the database contains 3 functions:
+class Db which is used to connect with the database contains 3 async functions:

-reg() for registration
+1. reg() for registration
-qo() for queries with output (e.g. getAds, getComments, login) q() for queries without output (e.g. createAd, createComment)
+2. qo() for queries with output (e.g. getAds, getComments, login)
+3. q() for queries without output (e.g. createAd, createComment)